Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 ### Policy based Authorization for .NET Core Web API

-As mentioned before, in order to **truly** implement RBAC and secure data, we need to allow only authorized calls to our web API.
-We do this by defining access policies and decorating our REST methods with them.
-To do so, we first add `roles` claim as a validation parameter in `Startup.cs`, and then create authorization policies that depends on this claim:
+As mentioned before, in order to **truly** implement **RBAC** and secure data, we need to allow only authorized calls to our web API.
+We do this by defining access policies and decorating our HTTP methods with them.
+To do so, we first add `roles` claim as a validation parameter in `Startup.cs`, and then we create authorization policies that depends on this claim:

 ```csharp
    // The following lines code instruct the asp.net core middleware to use the data in the "roles" claim in the Authorize attribute and User.